RAG fundamentals

 Copy

-Now that we have created the vector database, we need to split the documentation into chunks and store them in the vector database.
+Now that we have created the vector database, we need to split the documentation into chunks and save them in the vector database.

-First, we create a function to load all .txt documents from a directory
+First we create a function to load all the .txt documents from a directory

 def load_one_document_from_directory(directory, file):